girishsahu008/mcpshellserver/README.md

 This server executes commands directly in PowerShell.
 Use with caution and only in trusted environments.

 ### SSH Remote Server
+- **PEM Key Authentication** (Recommended for production):
-- Store server credentials securely
+  - Store private keys securely in the `keys/` directory
+  - Set proper file permissions (600)
+  - Use encrypted keys with passphrases
+  - Never commit keys to version control
+- **Password Authentication**:
   - Use strong passwords
-- Consider using SSH keys instead of passwords for production
+  - Consider migrating to key-based authentication
+- **General Security**:
   - Ensure SSH is properly configured on target servers
   - Monitor server access logs
+  - Limit server access to necessary users only

 ## Troubleshooting